S. V. Ghate: Later political activities

 While working in Mangalore in 1934, workers from Kannur were influenced by Ghate and Kamaladevi Chattopadhyay, the two prominent Mangalorean socialists, to form the Kannur Beedi Thozhilali Union (KBTU).

-In 1935, CPI adopted a Popular Front strategy to ally themselves with other anti-colonial agitators.
+In 1935, the CPI adopted a Popular Front strategy to ally themselves with other anti-colonial agitators.
 In 1936, Ghate sought to develop the Communist Party in the Madras Presidency.
 When he reached Madras in 1936, he met with and sought to unite political leaders, including Malayapuram Singaravelu, V. Subbiah, P. Jeevanandham, K. Murugesan Anandan, B. Srinivasa Rao, and Puchalapalli Sundarayya.
 At that time, Ghate came to an agreement with Puran Chand Joshi and Jayaprakash Narayan that the CPI and Congress Socialist Party workers should join forces, and personally promised Narain to work to bring up CSP.
 At that time, became the editor of New Age.

 Later on, in 1937, Ghate went to Kerala, where he participated in the formation of the state's first Communist cell.
 Ghate, the national Communist leader, provided the requisite support for state activists E. M. S. Namboodiripad, P. Krishna Pillai, K. Damodaran, N. C. Sekhar to form the first Communist cell in the state.

 In March 1939, he was ordered to leave Madras and reside within Mangalore city limits.
 Despite complying with the order, in 1944 he was arrested and detained.
 Upon his arrest, he was transported to Deoli Detention jail where he was held with other prominent Communists who had interfered with the British.
 S.S.
 Mirajkar is quoted as saying, "When Ghate was taken away, Gangadhar Adhikari became secretary.
 When Adhikari was taken away, I was made secretary and I continued for some time till I disappeared from the scene."

 The Three Ps Document

-The Communist Party underwent a period of turmoil and dysfunction during which time leaders were put in jail and the organisation was forced to operate underground.
+The CPI underwent a period of turmoil and dysfunction during which time leaders were put in jail and the organisation was forced to operate underground.
 During this tumultuous period, Ghate and his fellow leaders sought to unify the party.
-Writing under pseudonyms, Ghate, Shripad Amrit Dange, and Ajoy Ghosh — Purushottam, Prabodh Candra, and Prakash, respectively — released the "Three Ps Document" on September 30, 1950.
+Writing under pseudonyms, Ghate, Shripad Amrit Dange, and Ajoy Ghosh – Purushottam, Prabodh Candra, and Prakash, respectively – released the "Three Ps Document" on 30 September 1950.
 The document sought to unify a party that had been brought to the brink of annihilation.
-It was written in opposition to both B. T. Ranadive's Ranadive Line, which sought to emulate the Russian Zhdanov Doctrine, and the Andhra Thesis, which advocated emulating the Communist Party of China's path.
+It was written in opposition to both B. T. Ranadive's Ranadive Line, which sought to emulate the Russian Zhdanov Doctrine, and the Andhra Thesis, which advocated emulating the Chinese Communist Party's path.

 As the Three Ps Document put it, "The old leadership talked about the 'Russian way', the new leadership talks about [the] 'Chinese way'.
 The older leadership talked about 'revolutionary upsurge', the new leadership talks about 'civil war' ...
 Neither bothered to understand and analyse the situation in our own country."
 Instead, the Three Ps Document proposed an Indian path that took into account the local conditions and circumstances of India.